-Halfling: Halflings get the all-important +2 Dex, as Wood Elves do.
+The DnD Halfling race gets the all-important +2 Dex, as Wood Elves do.
 However, combining with their natural Lucky and Brave abilities, you have a build that can explore every crevice of a dungeon without fear.
 Halflings are naturally stealthy, which compliments your speciality well.

 If you prefer to be a melee-fighting, strength-based Ranger, then playing as a Half-Orc is one to consider.
 You get +2 Str and +1 Constitution (Con), which are both respectable stats for this type of Ranger.
 You also get Darkvision, Savage Attacks, and Relentless Endurance, combining to make the Half-Orc a top-tier option for melee-first Ranger.